 Written by JobSiteCare | June 21, 2024

 Let’s imagine a construction worker, a seasoned veteran of countless projects, suddenly falls several stories, sustaining severe injuries.
-The medical bills accumulate rapidly, they’re unable to work for months, and even after rehabilitation, they may never regain full mobility.
+Medical expenses accumulate quickly, adding strain to both the worker and the employer, including rising employee health insurance costs.
 This scenario, while hypothetical, paints a very true picture of the potential consequences of workplace injuries.

 In the United States, such incidents are far from rare.
 A study by the National Safety Council estimated that the total cost of work-related injuries in 2022 was $167 billion.
 But while financial losses are indeed a major concern, it’s important to recognize that the cost of workplace injuries goes much deeper.
 This blog post will examine both the direct and indirect costs of workplace injuries.
 By understanding the full scope of the problem, we can develop comprehensive workplace injury management solutions that protect both workers and businesses.